sanctumos/installer/docs/design for web interface.md

 ### Layout & Structure

-The Settings page now uses a tabbed navigation system to properly separate master-level configuration from per-agent configuration:
+The Settings page now uses a tabbed navigation system to properly separate master-level configuration from per-agent configuration, aligned with the actual Sanctum installation structure:

 ```
 ┌────────────────────────────────────────────────────────────────────┐